-Like the Berkshire Natural Resources Council’s nearby Housatonic Flats property, Thomas and Palmer is easily accessible from downtown Great Barrington.
-From the trailhead, a path crosses the bridge that spans Thomas and Palmer Brook, a tributary of the Housatonic River.
+Like the Berkshire Natural Resources Council’s nearby Housatonic Flats property, the reserve is easily accessible from downtown Great Barrington.
+From the trailhead, the path crosses the bridge that spans Thomas & Palmer Brook, a tributary of the Housatonic River.

-For adventurous hikers, an unmarked road connects to the east side of the mowed path and winds you through the upland forest.
+An unmarked wood road connects to the east side of the accessible trail and winds you through the upland forest.

 The Thomas & Palmer Brook trail was designed and constructed by Peter S. Jensen & Associates, LLC.

 The Thomas & Palmer Brook Trail was designed and built in 2020 to U.S. Forest Service Trail Accessibility Standards.
 The trail is approximately 0.5 mile of 6-foot-wide crushed stone surfacing with a running slope not exceeding 8 % and cross slope not exceeding 5%.
 There is spur to a bench and viewing area overlooking a wetland.

 The Thomas & Palmer reserve, established in 2015, is on the southwestern slope of the Threemile Hill ridge that is a backdrop to much of Great Barrington’s commercial activity.
 The property is part of a habitat corridor reaching from Monument Mountain Reservation, Housatonic Flats, and Fountain Pond State Park in the west to the Butternut Ski Area and Beartown State Forest in the east.
 Keeping the entire contiguous corridor protected is important for wildlife and climate resiliency.
 Much of the land comprising the reserve was farmed well into the last century.